Fahimraj12/Nptel-Course-Artificial-Intelligence-Concepts-and-Techniques/README.md

 - Focus on module summaries + solved assignments
 - Rewatch lectures for confusing portions
 - Use the NPTEL transcripts + FAQ section for concepts

+Feedback / Support

+If these resources helped you in your NPTEL preparation:

+🌟 Leave a star on this repository

+🤝 Fork and contribute summaries for other NPTEL courses

+📩 Feel free to open an issue for suggestions